PDA-UR/Sketchable-Interaction/README.md

 In this section, the build process is described which is used to create the current Release of SI.
 ### Downloading and Building the Dependencies
 #### Misc.
 Dependencies
-The dependencies for all components of SI (SIGRun, SIREn, PySI, SIEGen, SITools, SIPlugGen) are:
+The dependencies for all components of SI (SIGRun, SIREn, PySI, SIROSe, SIEGen, SITools, SIPlugGen) are:
   * Qt5
   * QML
+  * ROS2
   * libglm
   * uuid
-  * python3.9-dev (replace x with your desired version)
+  * python3.x-dev (replace x with your desired version)
   * libtbb-dev

 The recommended way of installing the dependencies except for Boost is: